Generic name: vismodegib [ vis-moe-DEG-ib ]

 Vismodegib can result in embryo-fetal death or severe birth defects when administered to a pregnant woman.
 Animal data indicate vismodegib is embryotoxic and teratogenic.
 Pregnancy status should be verified 7 days prior to treatment initiation.
 Advise pregnant women of the potential risks to a fetus.
 Advise female patients to use effective contraception during and after vismodegib therapy.
-Advise male patients of the potential risk of vismodegib exposure through semen and recommend use of condoms with female partners of reproductive potential .
+Advise male patients of the potential risk of vismodegib exposure through semen and recommend use of condoms with a pregnant partner or female partner of reproductive potential .